LASC Federal School Code: 007047

 - Sometimes additional documents are needed.
 Unless otherwise noted, submit any additional information by uploading them through lasc.verifymyfafsa.com.

 Step 4: Continue to check your Student Portal email for your updated Award Letter.
-If you are eligible for a financial aid package, your funds will be posted to a BankMobile account.
-You should also have an email in your Student Portal with instructions on how to access your BankMobile account.
+If you are eligible for a financial aid package, your funds will be delivered with BankMobile Disbursements, a technology solution, powered by BMTX, Inc. You should also have an email in your Student Portal with instructions on how to select your refund preference.

 - Figure out how much financial aid you need by reviewing how much LASC’s tuition and fees are.
 You can also use the Net Price Calculator that will estimate how much it costs to go to college for a year.
 This helps you know how much aid you should accept.

-Step 5: If you already have your BankMobile Personal Code from your email, go to your BankMobile Account to set it up.
+Step 5: If you already have your BankMobile Disbursements Personal Code from your email, go to https://www.refundselection.com/refundselection/#/welcome/continue to select your refund preference.

 - Check when the next Disbursement date is through your Student Information System (SIS) account.
 You should find the funds in your account 2-5 days after the Disbursement date listed.